gigawatts/KringleCon2019/README.md

 *We're seeing attacks against the Elf U domain!
 Using [the event log data](https://downloads.elfu.org/Security.evtx.zip), identify the user account that the attacker compromised using a password spray attack.
 Bushy Evergreen is hanging out in the train station and may be able to help you out.*

+Hints from Bushy Evergreen:
+*Have you taken a look at the password spray attack artifacts?
+I'll bet that DeepBlueCLI tool is helpful.
+You can check it out on GitHub.
+It was written by that Eric Conrad.*

-Running the DeepBlueCLI downloaded from github against the provided Windows Security log file, look for a successful login after a series of "High number of login failures for one account" alerts.
+Running the [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) downloaded from github against the provided Windows Security log file, look for a successful login after a series of "High number of login failures for one account" alerts.

 **Answer: supatree**